laverdet/node-autoload/README.md

 GETTING STARTED
 ---------------

-In your top-level script, call `autoloadRegisteredGlobals` to initialize a typical autoloading
+In your top-level script, call `autoload` and `registeredGlobalsAutoloader` to initialize a typical autoloading environment:
-environment:

 		main.js:
+		var autoload = require('autoload');
-		require('autoload').autoloadRegisteredGlobals(__dirname, require, function() {
+		autoload.autoload(__dirname, [autoload.registeredGlobalsAutoloader(require)], function() {
-			[ your regular code goes here ]
+			<< your regular code goes here >>
 		});
-		[ don't put code here, as autoload is not ready yet! ]
+		<< don't put code here, as autoload is not ready yet! >>

 To register a global as autoloadable, in another module you would do:

 		my-global-function.js:
 		registerGlobal(function MyGlobalFunction() {
-			[ function here ]
+			<< function here >>
 		});

-When you call `autoloadRegisteredGlobals` it will search `__dirname` for Javascript files and attempt to find all globals which could be defined (via `registerGlobal`).
+When you call `autoload` it will search `__dirname` for Javascript files and attempt to find all globals which could be defined (via `registerGlobal`).
 After it finds those symbols it registers autoloading getters on the global object (but does not actually require the module).
 When the getter is invoked the module is require'd and the symbol is returned.

-Be sure to look at the source code for `autoloadRegisteredGlobals`, as you can use this library to autoload symbols in scopes outside of global as well.
+Be sure to look at the source code for `registeredGlobalsAutoloader`, as you can use this library to autoload symbols in scopes outside of global as well, or you can implement your own global exporting pattern too.
+For instance of you prefer `global.MySymbol = ...` or `MySymbol = ...` you could wire that up.
+I prefer having the global be super explicit which is why I made registerGlobal().